UXSoc/uxsoc-apps-cms/src/pages/index.md

   - description: ' '
     positions:
       - description: >-
+          The Vice President for Events is **in charge of making sure the programs and logistics of UXSoc's events are smooth and well-designed**.
+Moreover, he/ she is responsible for keeping the overall event experience (both for audience and speaker) meaningful and relevant.

+          He/she is an **efficient planner and organizer of events**.
+He/she is **familiar with Ateneo’s (rigorous) mechanisms** with regards to venue reservations and project proposals.
+If not, he/she is **ready to learn** them, immerse in them, and give their soul to them.

+          He/she knows how to deploy project teams, manage expectations and motivations, and pick the right people for the right job.

+          The Events VP is in charge of working alongside the Finance department to keep track of the budget of all events for the year as well as to keep track of the expenses of each project or event.

+          He/ she is also in charge of working with the Externals department to scout and assign relevant speakers for each major event.

+          He/ she must also collaborate together with the Branding, Design & Consultancy, Dev, and Content Marketing department to create a lesson plan as well as assign relevant and appropriate speakers for workshops.

+          Most importantly, the Events VP must advocate for User Experience design.
+He/ she must encourage his/ her AVPs and members to learn and practice User Experience design outside Events (e.g. web development, design, etc.).
+        title: ' The Event Experience Designer'
+    title: "\U0001F389 VP for Events"
+  - description: ' '
+    positions:
+      - description: >-
-          The VP of Finance keeps the organization running with enough cash.
+          The Vice President for Finance keeps the organization running with enough cash.

-          He/she keeps the organization’s financials in check, and creates systems and processes to ensure that projects and expenses are properly accounted for and there’s enough to go around!
+          He/she **keeps the organization’s financials in check**, and creates systems and processes to **ensure that projects and expenses are properly accounted for** and there’s enough to go around.

-          He/she sets systems to track where our finances go.
-This VP is obsessed with getting receipts, tallying expenses, and analyzing our financial health so that we know how to maximize our funds for the org’s growth!
+          He/she **sets systems to track where our finances go**.
+This Vice President is obsessed with getting receipts, tallying expenses, and analyzing our financial health so that we know how to maximize our funds for the org’s growth.

-          This VP is often collaborating with the Consultancy and Design department in order to secure payments from clients.
+          This Vice President is often collaborating with the Consultancy and Design department in order to secure payments from clients.
 It is not unnatural for him/her to be handling MoA’s and other similar documents.
 He/she is also able to keep track of expenses such as hosting and domain management fees, SSL certificates, and more.

-          The Finance VP is also in charge of working alongside the Events department to make sure that expenses for UXSoc’s projects and events are properly accounted for and recorded!
+          He/she is also in charge of working alongside the Events department to make sure that expenses for UXSoc’s projects and events are properly accounted for and recorded.

-          The Finance department doesn’t need to just be all numbers and systems!
-He/she can also be seen dabbling with the Branding department to come up with the latest UX Merch that both speaks of the org’s identity and generates cash for more projects and events for the org!
+          The Finance department doesn’t need to just be all numbers and systems.
+He/she can also be seen dabbling with the Branding department to come up with the latest UX Merch that both speaks of the org’s identity and generates cash for more projects and events for the org.
         title: The Money Lover
     title: "\U0001F4B8 VP for Finance"
   - cards: []